 NEKKEN and National Institute of Hygiene and Epidemiology, Vietnam (NIHE) jointly conducted a project from 2005 on clinical and epidemiological research on Emerging and Re-emerging Infectious Diseases (ERID) granted by the Ministry of Education, Science, Culture and Technology (MEXT) of Japan.
-Consequently, Vietnam Research Station was established and a number of research Station was established and a number of research activities conducted by investigators from both NEKKEN and NIHE.
-In the framework of the collaborative project conducted by two institutes, researches on the environmental and social factors influencing outbreaks of zoonosis, vector-borne infectious diseases, diarrhoea, and childhood pneumonia have been carried out.
+Consequently, Vietnam Research Station was established and a number of research activities conducted by investigators from both NEKKEN and NIHE.
+In the framework of the collaborative project, researches on the environmental and social factors influencing outbreaks of zoonosis, vector-borne infectious diseases, diarrhoea, and childhood pneumonia have been carried out.
 Having achieved goals of aforementioned researches in the first phase project (2005-2009), the next research objectives was underlined, which is, clarifying the factors and their mechanisms in causation of infectious diseases including ERID.
 In the second phase, therefore, we aim to attain aforementioned objectives and consequently seek for medically and socially significant achievements by carrying out research activities.
 To conduct a worldwide study of infectious diseases, we have a scope to network research centers which were established in eight countries in tropical zone, under the framework of the Japan Initiative for Global Research Network on Infectious Diseases (J-GRID).